-The beneficiaries who remain eligible, subject to the following conditions set out hereunder in 4.2, can choose to avail of subsidised childcare on the CCSP Saver Programme for the 2020/2021 programme year i.e. 17th August 2020 to 13th August 2021.
+The beneficiaries who remain eligible, subject to the following conditions set out hereunder, can choose to avail of subsidised childcare on the CCSP Saver Programme for the 2021/2022 programme year i.e. 16th August 2021 to 12th August 2022.